• Skip to primary navigation

 Socks are important because they can prevent blisters and keep someone warm.
 These socks are durable and will last even if someone wears them for longer periods of time.
 Black is a color that won’t show dirt as easily in case someone doesn’t have access to a washing machine.

-Socks are often one of the most important items to a homeless person, so getting some that will last is worth every penny.
+A pair of socks is often one of the most important items to a homeless person, so getting some that will last is worth every penny.

 * I ordered two packs of these so I would have enough for every bag.